tetherto/lib-wallet-pay-btc/README.md

 const btcPay = new BitcoinPay({
   // Asset name is a unique key for the asset, allow multiple assets of same type per wallet
   asset_name: 'btc',
   // Electrum provider.
-Store engine is required for for caching. provider,
+  provider,
-  // Key manager: Handlles address generation from seed
+  // Key manager: Handlles address generation library from seed.
   key_manager: new KeyManager({
     seed
   }),
   // Wallet store: Storage engine for the wallet
   store: storeEngine
   // Network: network type, regtest, testnet, mainnet
-  network: 'regtest'
+  network: 'regtest',
+  // Min confs: Minimum number of confirmations to consider a transaction confirmed
+  min_block_confirmations: 1,
+  // Gap limit: Number of addresses to generate ahead of current address.
+  gap_limit: 20,
 })
+// Start wallet.
 await btcPay.initialize({})

 // Listen to each path that has transactions.